getify/You-Dont-Know-JS/types-grammar/ch1.md

 console.log(eTilde3);       // é
 ```

+The string literal assigned to `eTilde3` in this snippet stores the accent mark as a separate *combining mark* symbol.
+Like surrogate pairs, a combining mark only makes sense in connection with the symbol it's adjacent to (usually after).

-However, the way the `"é"` character is internally stored affects things like `length` computation of the containing string, as well as equality comparison:
+The rendering of the Unicode symbol should be the same regardless, but how the `"é"` character is internally stored affects things like `length` computation of the containing string, as well as equality and relational comparison (more on these in Chapter 2):

 ```js
 eTilde1.length;             // 2